CTGAP/ctgap-keyboard-layout/README.md

 ## CTGAP 2.0

-This is an experimental version of CTGAP referred to by Apsu's [APT](https://github.com/Apsu/APT).
+This is an experimental version of my layout referred to by Apsu's [APT](https://github.com/Apsu/APT).
 I deleted the original repo in mid June 2021, but I feel that it makes sense to address it here.
 The original goal of this layout was to reduce the frequency of pinky-ring NFBs on MTGAP while maintaining its low DSFB rate and distance.
 The punctuation was taken from Alan Reiser's [Hands Down Reference](https://sites.google.com/alanreiser.com/handsdown#h.s6920vg5spfm).
-Although the `o'` bigram contributed to DSFB distance, I no longer cared about its performance on Genkey and instead wanted to maximize its comfort and usability for me.

 ```
 w c l d k  j y o u /